Use the Worldwide Disclosure Facility (WDF) to disclose a UK tax liability that relates wholly or in part to an offshore issue.

 - Inheritance Tax issues

-- the Transfer of Assets legislation at sections 714-751 ITA 2007 counteracts avoidance by individuals who use overseas arrangements, companies, trusts or other entities to reduce UK tax liability
+- the Transfer of Assets legislation at sections 714-751 Income Tax Act (ITA) 2007 counteracts avoidance by individuals who use overseas arrangements, companies, trusts or other entities to reduce UK tax liability

 - how income arising in an offshore corporate structure was taxed, calculating liabilities for corporate structures and their complexity is too varied for specific guidance

-- your income was taxed under the settlements legislation at section 624 and what follows ITTOIA 2005, this legislation applies where an individual gains a tax advantage by making arrangements to divert income to another person who’s liable at a lower rate of tax or isn’t liable to income tax
+- your income was taxed under the settlements legislation at section 624 and what follows Income Tax Trading and Other Income Act (ITTOIA) 2005, this legislation applies where an individual gains a tax advantage by making arrangements to divert income to another person who’s liable at a lower rate of tax or is not liable to Income Tax

-You must seek professional advice if you’re unsure whether these apply to you.
+You must seek professional advice if you’re unsure if these apply to you.

 If none of the above apply but you’ve made an adjustment to the amount of the liabilities in your disclosure, you can record the details at ‘other issues’ on the form.